Partonic distribution functions and amplitudes using tensor network methods: Theoretical setup and computational methods

-The DMRG method basically takes the ansatz MPS and calculates the lattice configuration with the least amount of energy.
-It starts with an initial wave function, and then the energy is minimized by freely moving around two lattice sites while fixing all others.
-This process is repeated for many new lattice sites until convergence occurs.
-Traditionally, DMRG is used to study ground states of one-/two-dimensional many body systems~\cite{frank-dmrg}.
-The computational time scaling of the DMRG is $\mathcal{O}(N \chi^3)$, where $\chi$ is bond dimension and $N$ is system size, i.e., total number of qubits~\cite{dmrg-on-tpul}.
+Traditionally, the variational algorithm is used to study ground states of one-/two-dimensional many body systems~\cite{frank-dmrg}.
+The computational time scaling is $\mathcal{O}(N \chi^3)$, where $\chi$ is bond dimension and $N$ is system size, i.e., total number of qubits~\cite{dmrg-on-tpul}.
 Specifically, the bond dimension is the dimension of the connecting index between two local tensors of an MPS.
 For calculating the first excited state, we construct a modified Hamiltonian that consists of the original Hamiltonian and a projection of the previously calculated ground state wave function.
-The projection has a coefficient ``penalty" term that penalizes overlaps between the excited and ground states, which ensures orthogonality and minimization of the DMRG outside of the ground state~\cite{ITensor:2022}.
-In this way, we use the DMRG algorithm to obtain both the ground state and the first excited state as MPS for the NJL model.
+The projection has a coefficient ``penalty" term that penalizes overlaps between the excited and ground states, which ensures orthogonality and minimization outside of the ground state~\cite{ITensor:2022}.
+In this way, we use the variational algorithm to obtain both the ground state and the first excited state as MPS for the NJL model.